What is On-Board Diagnostic II System and Scanner?

 The OBD II System monitors inputs and outputs sent by a vehicle’s sensor.

-It throws an error code (Diagnostic Trouble Code) which triggers the check engine light when encountering anything unusual.
+When it encounters anything unusual, it throws an error code (Diagnostic Trouble Code) that triggers the check engine light.

 check engine light

-The check engine light is the OBD II system’s way of telling you if there is a malfunction with your car.
+The check engine light is the OBD II system’s way of telling you if your car is malfunctioning.

 It either blinks steadily to indicate a minor fault or repeatedly flashes to show a critical fault.